The Complexity of Evaluating nfer: Discussion and Conclusion

 We have studied the complexity of the \nfer evaluation problem.
 It is undecidable in the presence of recursion and infinite data, even without exclusive rules.
 In contrast, regardless of the presence of exclusive rules, the evaluation problem is decidable for cycle-free specifications or with respect to finite data.
 Most importantly for applications, the problem is in \ptime if we impose the minimality constraint and restrict to finite data.
 While we only allow natural numbers and Booleans as map values, our upper bounds also hold for more complex data types, i.e., signed numbers, (fixed-precision) floating point numbers, and strings, which were included in the original definitions~\cite{kauffman2016nfer,kauffman2017inferring}.

-Most of our complexity bounds are tight, but we leave two gaps.
-First, the cycle-free \nfer evaluation problem with infinite data is \nexptime-hard and in \aexptimepoly.
-Recall that the lower bound already holds for \infer, i.e., without exclusive rules, while the polynomial number of alternations in the upper bound are used to simulate exclusive rules (our algorithm requires one alternation per exclusive rule).
-One approach to close this gap is to model a polynomial number of alternations of a Turing machine using exclusive rules.

-Secondly, the \nfer evaluation problem with infinite data and minimality is in \exptime while no nontrivial lower bounds are known.
-Recall that the upper bound follows from the fact that the map values may be of doubly-exponential size, i.e., they require exponential time to be computed.
+Most of our complexity bounds are tight, but we leave one gap.
+The \nfer evaluation problem with infinite data and minimality is in \exptime while no nontrivial lower bounds are known.
+The upper bound follows from the fact that the map values may be of doubly-exponential size, i.e., they require exponential time to be computed.
 However, minimality is a very restrictive constraint that in particular severely limits the ability to simulate nondeterministic computations.
 Coupled with the fact that minimality implies a polynomial upper bound on the number of intervals in the fixed point, this explains the lack of a nontrivial lower bound.

 All our lower bound proofs only use intervals with the same timestamps, i.e., the complexity stems from the manipulation of data instead of temporal reasoning.
 Similarly, the upper bound proofs are mostly concerned with encoding of data and the temporal reasoning is trivial.
 One of the reasons is that \nfer rules do not create new timestamps for intervals; newly created intervals can only use timestamps that already appear in the input trace.
 This leaves only a polynomial number of combinations of start points and end points, which is (at least) exponentially smaller than the number of data values.
 For this reason, we propose to investigate data-free \nfer to analyze the complexity of the evaluation problem with respect to the choice of temporal operators.
 In this case, there are only polynomially many possible intervals in the fixed point.
 So, a trivial upper bound on the complexity is \ptime, but we expect better results for fragments.